Immortalsby/42_cursus/README.md

-# ecole42

-## Success with 103/125，do not take substr and strtrim which are not correct
+## Success with 103/125，do not take substr and strtrim which are not proprely correct